 Singer Fiona Apple arrested on drug charge in Texas

-Apple, 35, was taken into custody in Sierra Blanca, the same small West Texas town where authorities previously nabbed singer Willie Nelson, rapper Snoop Dogg and "The Social Network" actor Armie Hammer on drug charges.
+Apple, 35, was taken into custody in Sierra Blanca, the same small west Texas town where authorities previously nabbed singer Willie Nelson, rapper Snoop Dogg and "The Social Network" actor Armie Hammer on drug charges.

 The Interstate 10 highway runs coast-to-coast across the United States between California and Florida.

-A spokeswoman for the singer-songwriter declined to comment.
+A spokeswoman for Apple declined to comment.